 Student FICA Tax Exemption

-William & Mary will follow the safe harbor outlined in Revenue Procedure 2005-11 which states that an individual who is a half-time undergraduate student, a half-time graduate or a professional student qualifies for the student FICA exception with respect to services performed for an institution of higher education.
+William & Mary will follow the safe harbor rule outlined in Revenue Procedure 2005-11, which states that an individual whose enrollment status is at least that of half-time under-graduate, half-time graduate or a professional student, may qualify for the student FICA exception with respect to services performed for an institution of higher education.
 All students employed by and enrolled at W&M and who meet these safe harbor guidelines will be treated as exempt from FICA taxes, while those student employees who do not will be subject to FICA taxes on their wages.

 Any student worker that has an active Faculty or Staff assignment is not eligible for the FICA exemption on any assignment, no exceptions.